 Genome editing technologies, including the CRISPR/Cas9 and Cpf1 systems, allow for precise and corrective DNA modifications to treat the underlying cause of genetic diseases.
-Development of accurate measurement technologies with nucleotide resolution are key to successfully translate these therapies to the clinic.
+Development of accurate measurement technologies with nucleotide resolution are key to successfully translate these therapies to the clinic as quantitation of genome edits will be important in the overall safety assessment.
+We will want to track these changes to make sure there is no deleterious consequences as we move therapeutic candidates through appropriate pre-clinical safety assessments.

 We have developed a Uni-Directional Targeted Sequencing methodology, UDiTaS[TM], for simultaneous measurement of on-target editing, off-target editing, large insertions, deletions, translocations, and other structural changes.
-The method improves on previous uni-directional amplification techniques (eg: AMP-Seq and HTGTS), implementing a robust and rapid tagmentation step with a custom designed Tn5 transposase.
-Superior quantification and throughput is achieved, in part, by incorporating unique molecular indexes for single molecule quantification and sample indexes for pooling.
+The method improves on previous uni-directional amplification techniques (eg: AMP-Seq and HTGTS), implementing a robust and rapid tagmentation step with a custom designed Tn5 transposase which includes barcodes for better quantitation.

-While small insertions and deletions mediated by the normal cellular repair process of non-homologous end joining at the intended site(s) of cleavage are generally the most abundant result of making a single or multiple genomic cuts, we must consider off target cleavage and repair as well as any larger chromosomal changes such as large insertions or deletions, inversions, duplications or translocations within a given chromosome as well as translocations (balanced or unbalanced) across chromosomes.
-Translocations, inversions, and duplications are generally rare, but multiple cuts will increase the probability of these events occurring.
-With UDiTaS, editing events not possible to measure using standard PCR amplification with sequencing or digital droplet PCR (ddPCR) are now measurable across a >3 log range.
+Larger genomic rearrangements such as translocations, inversions, and duplications are generally rare when compared to the highly active non-homologous end joining (NHEJ) result of small insertions and deletions at the cut site.
+With UDiTaS, editing events not possible to measure using standard technologies are now measurable across a >3 log range.
 Controlled spiking experiments with intra- and inter- chromosomal alterations allow for determination of reliable lower limits of detection and accurate measurement of editing events.
 UDiTaS has successfully detected anticipated translocations, a designed 1 kb deletion, small insertions and deletions, and, in addition, can find de novo translocations originating at endonuclease cut sites.
+Identification and quantitation of these events will support subsequent monitoring for safety purposes.